ZenenTreadwell/ao-3/README.md

-AO is meant to be a stepping stone into Linux and the open source revolution.
-It is best setup using an hero install script that installs and configures tor, bitcoind, lightningd, and ao to startup automatically:
+AO is meant to help you take control of your own data & communication by using open source technology .
+You to have a computer with Linux, tor, bitcoind, lightningd.
+To install from scratch on a new Linux install like Manjaro, Ubuntu or Raspbian, you can use the setup/wizard script:
 ```
-cd setup && chmod +x setup.sh && ./setup.sh
+cd setup && chmod +x wizard.sh && ./wizard.sh
 ```
+This should get everything installed and running when the computer starts up.
+Check out localhost:8003 to see your ao.
+Using bitcoin-cli & lightning-cli to take control of your node.
+AO shows you bitcoin addresses and lightning payment requests that go into your local lightning node.
+It is your responsibility to understand the [backup process](https://lightning.readthedocs.io/BACKUP.html).

 For developers ao-3 is a nodejs project with sqlite3 event store.
 The frontend is a Vue single page application and the backend is an Express server.
 ```
 # Nodejs